kubernetes/enhancements/keps/sig-node/5532-restart-all-containers-on-container-exits/README.md

 **Handles Init Container Failures**

 Sidecar container failures sometimes render the main container not ready, and restarting the sidecar is insufficient.
 For example, if a sidecar that manages the remote volume fails and restarts, the main container may be trying to access an outdated volume.
-With RestartPod action, the sidecar could force the main container to restart as well for a clean environment.
+With RestartAllContainers action, the sidecar could force the main container to restart as well for a clean environment.

+The example may be a gcsfuse https://github.com/GoogleCloudPlatform/gcsfuse that employs the architecture of CSI driver and a sidecar working together.

 **Efficient In-Place Restart**